mindis/snowplow.github.com/_posts/2013-08-12-towards-universal-event-analytics-building-an-event-grammar.md

 ![videogame2] [videogame2]

 During a two-player skirmish (Context), the first player (Subject) kills (Verb) the second player (Object) using a nailgun (Prepositional Object).
-This illustrates how your end-users can be the object of events, not just their subjects
+This illustrates how your end-users can be the object of events, not just their subjects.

 ![videogame3] [videogame3]

-Here we illustrate a reflective verb: through a grinding experience (Context), the player (Subject) levels herself up (Verb, reflexive).
-A reflexive verb is one where the subject and the direct object are the same.
+Here we illustrate a reflexive verb: through grinding (Context), the player (Subject) levels herself up (Verb, reflexive).
+A reflexive verb is one where the Subject and the Object are the same.

 <a name="media"> </a>
 <h2>4.
 Modelling some digital media events</h2>

-Finally, let's map our new event grammar onto media and publishing:
+This seems to be working well!
+Finally, let's map our new event grammar onto the world of digital media and publishing:

 ![media1] [media1]